-Cipher case: Special court rejects bail pleas of Imran and Qureshi
+Cipher case: special court rejects bail pleas of Imran and Qureshi

 During the hearing today, Judge Zulqarnain reserved the verdict after PTI’s counsels completed their arguments.

-Earlier today, the judge granted bai to PTI leader Asad Umarl in the same case against surety bonds of Rs50,000.
+Earlier today, the judge granted bail to PTI leader Asad Umar in the same case against surety bonds of Rs50,000.

 Cipher case background